-Delayed access to tertiary care associated with higher death rate from type of pulmonary fibrosisJuly 1st, 2011 in Diseases, Conditions, Syndromes /
+Delayed access to tertiary care associated with higher death rate from type of pulmonary fibrosisJuly 1, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Idiopathic pulmonary fibrosis (IPF)―scarring and thickening of the lungs from unknown causes―is the predominant condition leading to lung transplantation nationwide.
 Columbia University Medical Center researchers confirmed that delayed access to a tertiary care center for IPF is associated with a higher risk of death.
 The findings were published online in the American Journal of Respiratory and Critical Care Medicine on June 30, 2011.